Ntrie1/Ecommerce-SPA-ReactProject/README.md

 ## Create an Offer Page
 Create Offer Page allows the logged in user to create their own offer that will be available in the all devices page and also the owner of that offer will be able to edit and delete the offer.

-* There are 10 input fileds and each one of them have validation form that was made by using yup.
+* There are 10 input fileds and each one of them have validation that was made by using yup.
-* If an error occur in the backend it is handled in the CreateDevice component and will be shown as a message to the user.
+* If an error occurs in the backend it is handled in the CreateDevice component and will be shown as a message to the user.
-* When the offer is successfully made the user will be automatically redirected to their profile page when they can see their offers.
+* When the offer is successfully made the user will be automatically redirected to their profile page where they can see their offers.

 ## Profile Page